 Homestead Gardens in Davidsonville.
 Image courtesy of Homestead Gardens.

 While planting, don’t forget your littlest neighbors.
 “Native plants are essential for a healthy environment,” says Wheatley.
 “They provide habitat for small animals, increased biodiversity such as bees, butterflies and other pollinators, and they help heal the land.”
 Bonus: “Native plants don't typically need any outside maintenance other than to be watered in their first year.”

 State Circle is blooming with color in downtown Annapolis.
 Image courtesy of Annapolis Green.

-Local nonprofit Annapolis Green uses their garden on State Circle as a showplace for sustainable gardening, with flowering plants and vegetables that attract butterflies, bees and other pollinators.
+Local nonprofit Annapolis Green promotes sustainable gardening, with flowering plants and vegetables that attract butterflies, bees, and other pollinators.
 They’ve partnered with Homestead Gardens in a monthly online series for their Here We Grow program, teaching others how to make the most of their gardens in a sustainable way.
-(The next talks are April 28 and May 19; sign up here.)

 Bee Balm grows in the garden of Annapolis Green on Maryland Avenue.
 Image courtesy of the author.

 “When we add edible plants into our gardens, we honor the symbiotic relationship that encourages growth and creates habitat for pollinators like bees and butterflies—and that is really important,” says Elvia Thompson, Annapolis Green President, and Co-founder.
 “Let’s move the edibles to the front of our yards to create gardens that are beautiful and delicious!”